 - Bring to boil, reduce heat, and simmer for 2 hours, or until thick and creamy.

-- Remove bay leaves, add back chopped bacon, and season to taste with s&p.
+- Remove bay leaves, add back chopped bacon, and season to taste with salt and pepper.

 Is Split Pea Soup low carb?